 Shwesandaw Pagoda has five terraces, which means it offers the best sunset views.
-However, during my visit climb to the top was banned.
+However, during my visit climb to the top was banned, otherwise, it would have been one of the best sunsets in Bagan!
 As you can see in front of the stairs there is a “no-climb” sign.
 In fact, most of the popular temples and pagodas are now banned for climbing.
 Having said that, some locals were offering to show a temple that is open to climbing.
 (I didn’t try it, so can’t comment on it, let me know in comments if you have)

 Option no 1.

 There are two hills made as viewpoints overlooking the most famous temples in the area.
-FREE entrance, just don’t forget to carry your Bagan Archaeological Zone ticket.
+FREE entrance but don’t forget to carry your Bagan Archaeological Zone ticket.
 There were officers checking its validity at the gate.
-Below are the pictures from one of the viewpoint.
+Below are the pictures from one of the viewpoints.

 On one side of the hill, you have beautiful temples, and on another side, you have the river flowing.
 Both offer the best sunset in Bagan.

-An Asian version of “That Wanaka tree” in Newzland!
+An Asian version of “That Wanaka Tree” in New Zealand!

 Option no 2.

-Stay in Kumudara hotel for sunsets as I mentioned it in my Day 1 itinerary.
-There won’t be any need to rush because the hotel is situated within the Bagan archaeological area and the temple they maintain is right outside the gate!
-It is built more like a fort than a pagoda or a temple.
+I recommended staying at the Kumudara hotel in my Day 1 Bagan itinerary.
+And the reason is that, if you stay there, there won’t be any need to rush because the hotel is situated within the Bagan archaeological area and the temple they maintain is right outside the gate!
+It is built more like a fort than a pagoda or a temple though.
 So, on the roof, it can easily fit more than 30 guests but nobody was there when I went.
-Hotel staff will kindly open the temple door and you can climb up a few stairs and there you are with an uninterrupted view of Bagan temples.
+Hotel staff kindly opened the temple door and I could climb up a few stairs and there you are with an uninterrupted view of Bagan temples!
+It was a cloudy day for me, but I have no doubt this spot would be perfect for that best sunset in Bagan pictures.
 If you go, tell them you read about it here.

 Option no 3.